These almond flour pancakes are thick, fluffy, and come together in under 5 minutes! Made with just 5 ingredients, they make a satisfying breakfast.

-Now, add oil to a non-stick pan and place it over medium heat.
-Once hot, drop scant 1/4 cup portions of the pancake batter onto it and cover immediately.
-Cook the pancakes for 2-3 minutes, before carefully flipping and cooking for a further two minutes.
-Repeat the process until all the batter is used up and serve immediately.
+Add oil to a non-stick pan and place it over medium-low heat.
+Once hot, pour scant 1/4 cup portions of the pancake batter onto it and cover immediately.
+Cook the pancakes for 2-3 minutes before flipping and cooking for another minute or two.
+Repeat the process until all the pancakes are cooked up.

 Tips to make the best recipe

 - Use blanched almond flour: Blanched or superfine almond flour, which is made from almonds with the skins removed, works best for pancakes.
 It provides a finer texture and smoother batter.

 - Let the batter rest: Allow the batter to rest for 5 minutes before cooking.
 This resting time allows the almond flour to absorb the liquids and thicken, and results in a better texture and fluffiness.

 - Adjust consistency: If the batter is too thick, you can add a little more milk to thin it out.
 This won’t affect the overall texture.